fmay/cc-html-intro-1-first-web-page/annotations.md

 @annotation:tour qrcode
 #Got a smartphone handy?
 If you happend to have a smartphone to hand, you can run this boring web page on that, too.
 Go to the 'Project->QR Code Preview URL' menu option and a QR code will appear on screen.
-If you've got a QR code reader, you can now scan this in a view the page.
+If you've got a QR code reader, you can now scan this in to view the page.

 If you've not got one, just download a free one from your app store.